Future Group

-Future Group is an Indian conglomerate, founded by Kishore Biyani and based in Mumbai.
-The company is known in Indian retail and fashion sectors, operating supermarket chains Big Bazaar and Food Bazaar, lifestyle stores Brand Factory and Central, integrated foods and FMCG manufacturing sectors.
-Future Retail Limited and Future Lifestyle Fashions Limited are two operating companies whose assets are among the top retail companies listed in BSE, with market capitalization among the highest on the National Stock Exchange of India.
+Future Group was an Indian conglomerate founded by Kishore Biyani and based in Mumbai.
+The company was known in Indian retail and fashion sectors, operating supermarket chains Big Bazaar and Food Bazaar, lifestyle stores Brand Factory and Central, integrated foods and FMCG manufacturing sectors.
+Future Retail Limited and Future Lifestyle Fashions Limited were two operating companies whose assets were among the top retail companies listed in BSE, with market capitalization among the highest on the National Stock Exchange of India.

 Nearly all of its businesses are managed through sector-focused operating companies.

 The group promotes its fashion and sports brands Indigo Nation, Spalding, Lombard, and Bare, and FMCG brands Tasty Treat, Fresh & Pure, Clean Mate, Ektaa, Premium Harvest, Sach.
 Other operating companies address internal financial matters and consulting.
 The company is attempting to reduce debt to avoid insolvency, according to industry sources.

 History

-In May 2012, Future Group announced a 50.1% stake sale of its fashion chain Pantaloons to Aditya Birla Group in order to reduce its debt of around ₹8000 crore.
+In May 2012, Future Group announced a 50.1% stake sale of its fashion chain Pantaloons to Aditya Birla Group to reduce its debt of around ₹8000 crore.
 To do so, the Pantaloons fashion segment was demerged from Pantaloons Retail India Ltd, which was then merged into subsidiary Future Value Retail Ltd and later renamed Future Retail Ltd.

 On 21 November 2014, Future Consumer Enterprises Limited acquired 98% of Nilgris from Actis Capital and other promoters.
-With that, Nilgiris is a wholly-owned subsidiary of Future Consumer Enterprises Limited (FCEL).
+With that, Nilgiris is a wholly owned subsidiary of Future Consumer Enterprises Limited (FCEL).

+In May 2015, Future Group acquired Bharti Retail in a deal worth around ₹500 crore.
+Bharti Retail operated 216 convenience stores, supermarkets and hypermarkets under the brand name Easyday.
+Following the acquisition, Bharti Enterprises received 9% stakes in Future Retail Limited (manages retail operations) and Future Enterprises Limited (manages infrastructure, investments and assets).

 In August 2019, Amazon acquired a 49% stake in Future Coupons, and indirectly obtained a 3.5% minority stake in Future Retail, ahead of an option to buy all or part of the promoters' holding in the company.

 In August 2020, it was announced that Reliance Retail had reached an agreement with Future Group to acquire the latter's retail and wholesale businesses and its logistics and warehousing businesses for $3.4 billion.

 The merger between Reliance Retail and Future Group was halted in October 2020, after Amazon filed a plea in the High Court for enforcement of EA awarded by the Singapore International Arbitration Center.
 In August 2021, the Supreme Court of India upheld Amazon's plea to restrain the merger.
 In December 2021, the CCI withdrew its approval for Amazon's acquisition of a minority stake in Future Coupons, stating that Amazon had misled the regulator about the purpose of its investment in the Future Group company.